-In terms of capital account liberalization, this paper relates most closely to a recent strand of this literature that has explored how increased foreign financial flows affect domestic firms' productivity, sectoral misallocation, and welfare (Alfaro, Chanda, Kalemli-Ozcan, and Sayek, 2004; Gopinath, Kalemli-Özcan, Karabarbounis, and Villegas-Sanchez, 2017; Varela, 2017; Larrain and Stumpner; 2017; Saffie, Varela, and Yi, 2020; Xu, 2020; Méndez-Chacón and Van Patten, 2020; Li and Su, 2020; Liu, Wei, and Zhou, 2020).10 We add to this literature in two ways.
+a recent strand of this literature that has explored how increased foreign financial flows affect domestic firms' productivity, sectoral misallocation, and welfare (e.g., Alfaro, Chanda, Kalemli-Ozcan, and Sayek, 2004; Gopinath, Kalemli-Özcan, Karabarbounis, and Villegas-Sanchez, 2017; Varela, 2017; Xu, 2020).
+We add to this literature in two ways.
 First, while much of the previous literature exploits country-level variation in access to foreign investment, this paper exploits variation across industries over time within the same country.
 This allows us to hold the institutional setting constant, which is important since institutional differences affect cross-country comparisons.
-Second, since the Indian deregulation only affected foreign investment in equity, it allows us to cleanly isolate the effect of foreign investment in equity on misallocation, holding fixed access to foreign debt.11
+Second, since the Indian deregulation only affected foreign investment in equity, it allows us to cleanly isolate the effect of foreign investment in equity on misallocation, holding fixed access to foreign $debt.^8$